Toxic Work Environment Lawyers

 Discrimination and poisoned work environment

 A poisoned work environment may arise where discriminatory comments or conduct create a hostile, degrading, or unwelcoming atmosphere connected to a protected ground under Ontario human rights law.
-In serious cases, even a single incident can contribute to a poisoned environment.
+In serious cases, even a single incident can contribute to a poisoned work environment.

 Constructive dismissal